mochajs/mocha/docs/index.md

 > _New in v6.0.0_

-In addition to supporting the deprecated [`mocha.opts`](#mochaopts) run-control format, Mocha now supports configuration files, typical of modern command-line tools, in several formats:
+Mocha supports configuration files, typical of modern command-line tools, in several formats:

 - **JavaScript**: Create a `.mocharc.js` (or `mocharc.cjs` when using [`"type"="module"`](#nodejs-native-esm-support) in your `package.json`)
   in your project's root directory, and export an object (`module.exports = {/* ... */}`) containing your configuration.
 - **YAML**: Create a `.mocharc.yaml` (or `.mocharc.yml`) in your project's root directory.
 - **JSON**: Create a `.mocharc.json` (or `.mocharc.jsonc`) in your project's root directory.
 Comments &mdash; while not valid JSON &mdash; are allowed in this file, and will be ignored by Mocha.
 - **package.json**: Create a `mocha` property in your project's `package.json`.

-Mocha suggests using one of the above strategies for configuration instead of the deprecated `mocha.opts` format.

 ### Custom Locations